-We assume tenure is Absolute Ownership (formerly Feudal).
+The assumed tenure is Absolute Ownership (formerly Feudal).

-The full extent of the garden grounds and position of the boundaries should be ascertained with reference to the Title Deeds.
+The full extend of the garden grounds and position should be ascertained to reference to the Title Deeds.

-It is assumed that there are no statutory, town planning, road proposals or environmental matters which are likely to have an adverse effect on the property.
+It is assumed that there is no statuary, town planning, road proposals or environmental matters which are likely to have an adverse affect of the property.

-The road and footpath adjoining the site are made up and are assumed to be adopted by the Local Authority.
+The roads and foot paths adjoining the site are made up and assumed to be adopted by the Local Authority.